 Your home contents policy will usually cover your bicycle while it's at home, but it may leave a gap in cover when you're out and about.

 Many insurers offer portable cover for specific items away from home as an optional extra, which can be a cost-effective option.

 Some may even provide cover for any third party legal responsibilities in their optional supplementary bicycle cover, although the cover may not apply when you are taking part in a competitive race.

 Alternative insurance providers

-Membership of a bike association such as Bicycle Network, Cycling Australia, or your state's local cycling group usually includes rider insurance, which offers cover for costs associated with personal injuries, income protection cover and third party legal liability.
-Cycling Australia also offers a cheaper option to purchase stand-alone third party legal liability insurance.
+Membership of a bike association such as Bicycle Network, Cycling Australia, or your state's local cycling group usually includes rider insurance, which offers cover for costs associated with personal injuries, third-party legal liability and in some cases, income protection.
+Cycling Australia also offers members a 10% discount on stand-alone Velosure bike insurance.

 Income protection cover (in case you're injured and unable to earn an income) is often offered through your superannuation fund or on life insurance policies.
-Some bike insurers offer this as a stand-alone product.
-Some states and territories also provide cover for your journey to and from work through workers' compensation schemes.
+Some bike insurers offer this as a standalone product.
+Workers' compensation schemes in some states and territories and some union memberships also provide cover for your journey to and from work.